 When to travel to Kaprun

-After some research, I decided to put together information I have previously found out and create a complete guide on how to organize a holiday in Kaprun.
-I figured out how to get to the town, where to stay & what to do there.
+After some research, I decided to put together information I have previously found out and create a complete guide on how to organize a holiday in the ski resort.
+I figured out how to get to Kaprun, where to stay & what to do there.
 I really hope this detailed information will help you plan your trip to Kaprun.

-You can visit Kaprun any time of the year.
+You can visit the village at any time of the year.
 While in winter Kaprun is well-known as a ski resort, in summer it becomes a perfect place for hiking, sightseeing and relaxing among inspiring natural landscapes.
 The ski season lasts from December until April incl.; the hiking season lasts from May to October incl.

 How to get to Kaprun